Hazel Grove railway station

-Hazel Grove railway station is a junction on both the Stockport to Buxton and Stockport to Sheffield lines, serving the village of Hazel Grove, Greater Manchester, England.
+Hazel Grove railway station serves the village of Hazel Grove, in Greater Manchester, England.
+It is a junction on both the Stockport to Buxton and Stockport to Sheffield lines.
+The station is managed by Northern Trains, which operates all trains that stop here.

 History

 The station was built for the Stockport, Disley and Whaley Bridge Railway, by the London and North Western Railway, and opened on 9 June 1857.
 From 1923 until 1948, it was owned by the London Midland and Scottish Railway and, following nationalisation, it was operated by the London Midland Region of British Railways.